lwshome/boozang-fo/index.md

 Boozang Functional Overview
 ============

-In this functional overview document we will go over and explain the different functions of the Boozang test tool.
+In this functional overview document we will explain the different functions of the Boozang test tool.
 This document will be updated as the Boozang test service evolves and an updated copy can always be found on GitHub: https://ljunggren.github.io/boozang-fo/